siderolabs/talos/docs/website/content/v0.6/en/guides/getting-started/intro.md

   </tbody>
 </table>

-These requirements are similair to that of kubernetes.
+These requirements are similar to that of kubernetes.